 Introduction

 In the latter half of the 20th century, several universities looked to reverse a long history of systematic discrimination by increasing representation of minorities in their student body.
-This required a modification of existing admissions processes to provide advantages to minority applicants not available to the majority applicant.
+This required a modification of existing admissions processes to provide advantages to minority applicants not available to the majority applicants.
 Attempts to reverse the admission inequality continue today.
 These methods are highly controversial and far from perfect.

 This paper begins with a brief history of affirmative action in college admissions and legal cases that affected its use.
 It examines results of removing race from admissions in university enrollments and the importance of these results in an economic context.
 Texas’s Top Ten Percent Plan is introduced and compared to other states’ percent plans.
 The landscape in which the plan takes place is described in two portions to underscore both the scale of the plan’s potential impact and the reasons for its success.
 A review of studies examining the effects felt after the plan’s enactment follows.
 Finally, the Supreme Court case currently being heard regarding the University of Texas’s admission policies is briefly discussed.